MarcoSin42/ytmapi_cpp/README.md

 Then, you want to initialize a `YTMusicBase` by passing it the path to your `oauth.json` which you just created.

-Read the header filer.
+Read the header file.
 Currently this only supports retrieval of playlists and retrieval of track information.
 In the future, I plan on reaching feature parity with the Python library.

 ## Feature list and todo